mmomtchev/rlayers/README.md

 Currently, server-side rendering of raster layers on fixed map sizes has reached POC status and an online demo is accessible at https://rlayers-ssr.meteo.guru/.
 The code can be found in the `ssr` branch of this project.
 The `next.js` project can be found at <https://github.com/mmomtchev/rlayers-ssr-demo.git>. _This is still not a user-friendly, install-and-run project._ Take a look at `pages/index.js` if you want see how it is meant to be used.

 As of March 2022, SSR support is stale and I am not working on it anymore.
+Should there be any interest in this feature, I could consider adding it.

+### Next.js

+As currently `rlayers` is an entirely client-side component without SSR support, using it with Next.js requires some special configuration that has tendency to change from version to version.

+`rlayers` has been found to work with all recent Next.js versions, including Next.js 14 in `app` mode.

+Check [`rlayers-npm-tests`](https://github.com/mmomtchev/rlayers-npm-tests) for working examples.

 ### Google Maps API Support